How do I cite book/eBook chapters in CSE?

 Same Author(s) for entire book:

 Van Evera S. 1997.
 Guide to methods for students of political science.
-Ithaca(NY): Cornell University Press.
+Cornell University Press.
 Hypotheses, laws, and theories: a user's guide, chapter 1. p.
 7-14.

 eBooks